DimitriDokuchaev/GrubLuksUnlock/README.md

 Notice we have been ignoring swap, this is on porpose as swap seems to give an error on the installer we will fix swap after.

-After setting all the mountpoints continue, set the rest of the options and wait for the installation to finish, once its finished DO NOT REBOOT, select continue testing.
+After setting all the mountpoints continue, set the rest of the options and wait for the installation to finish, once its finished **DO NOT REBOOT**, select continue testing.

 Again in the terminal we need to chroot into our install, let's setup the chroot environment: